dCache/dcache/docs/TheBook/src/main/markdown/config-SRM.md

 #### Implicit Space Reservations

 dCache can perform implicit space reservations for non-`SRM` transfers, `SRM` Version 1 transfers and for `SRM` Version 2.2 data transfers that are not given the space token explicitly.
-The parameter that enables this behavior is srm.enable.space-reservation.implicit, which is described in [the section called “SRM configuration for experts”](srm-configuration-for-experts).
+The parameter that enables this behavior is srm.enable.space-reservation.implicit, which is described in the section [“SRM configuration for experts”](#srm-configuration-for-experts).
 If no implicit space reservation can be made, the transfer will fail.

 Implicit space reservation means that the `srm` will create a space reservation for a single upload while negotiating the transfer parameters with the client.
 The space reservation will be created in a link group for which the user is authorized to create space reservations, which has enough available space, and which is able to hold the type of file being uploaded.
 The space reservation will be short lived.
 Once it expires, it will be released and the file it held will live on outside any space reservation, but still within the link group to which it was uploaded.
 Implicit space reservations are thus a technical means to upload files to link groups without using explicit space reservations.